 (i) the Commissioner for Children and Young People; or

-(ii) a member of the staff of the Commissioner for Children and Young People authorised for the purposes of this subparagraph by the Commissioner,
+(ii) a member of the staff of the Commissioner for Children and Young People authorised for the purposes of this subparagraph by the Commissioner for Children and Young People,

 and concerns a matter that is relevant to the death of a child.

 [Section 22B inserted: No. 78 of 1996 s.
 14; amended: No. 43 of 1999 s.
 20; No. 74 of 2003 s.
 91(14); No. 78 of 2003 s.
 72; No. 10 of 2009 s.
 8; No. 35 of 2014 s.
-36(4).]
+36(4); No. 25 of 2022 s.
+13.]

+22C.
+Disclosure of certain information in relation to reportable conduct scheme

+(1) In this section —

+reportable conduct information means information obtained by the Commissioner, the Deputy Commissioner or a member of the Commissioner’s staff for the purposes of the reportable conduct scheme.

+(2) The Commissioner, the Deputy Commissioner or a member of the Commissioner’s staff authorised for the purposes of this section by the Commissioner or the Deputy Commissioner may disclose reportable conduct information if —

+(a) the information —

+(i) is disclosed to a person referred to in section 22B(aa), (b), (c), (d) or (ea); and

+(ii) concerns a matter of a kind for which information can be disclosed to that person under section 22B;

+or

+(b) the information —

+(i) is disclosed to the Commissioner of Police; and

+(ii) concerns a matter that is relevant to the functions of the Commissioner of Police;

+or

+(c) the information —

+(i) is disclosed to the Commissioner for Children and Young People or a member of the staff of the Commissioner for Children and Young People authorised for the purposes of this subparagraph by the Commissioner for Children and Young People; and

+(ii) concerns a matter that is relevant to the functions of the Commissioner for Children and Young People under the Commissioner for Children and Young People Act 2006;

+or

+(d) the information —

+(i) is disclosed to the CEO as defined in the CCS Act section 3 or a member of the staff of the Department as defined in that section; and

+(ii) concerns a matter that is relevant to the functions of the CEO under that Act;

+or

+(e) the information —

+(i) is disclosed to the CEO as defined in the Working with Children (Criminal Record Checking) Act 2004 section 4 or an officer of the Department as defined in that section; and

+(ii) concerns a matter that is relevant to the functions of the CEO under that Act.

+[Section 22C inserted: No. 25 of 2022 s.
+14.]

 23. Secrecy

-(1) Information obtained by the Commissioner, the Deputy Commissioner or a member of the Commissioner’s staff in the course of, or for the purpose of, an investigation under this Act, shall not be disclosed, except —
+(1) Information obtained by the Commissioner, the Deputy Commissioner or a member of the Commissioner’s staff in the course of, or for the purpose of, an investigation by the Commissioner under this Act, shall not be disclosed, except —

 (a) for the purposes of the investigation and of any report or recommendations to be made thereon under this Act; or